Sqydev/CordorLib/README.md

 - [🔗 Important links](#-important-links)
 - [🎗 License](#-license)

----

 ## 📍 Overview

-<code>- CordorLib is hiper easy to use & hiper memory efficient queue library for Clang</code>
+<code> CordorLib is hiper easy to use & hiper memory efficient queue library for Clang</code>

----

 ## 👾 Features

-<code>- It has everything you need in queue library</code>
+<code> It has everything you need in queue library</code>

----

 ## 📁 Project Structure